Laerdal/python-objdictgen/README.md

 ### Legacy commands

-The legacy commands `objdictgen` and `objdictedit` are still available.
-The same commands are available under `odg gen` and `odg edit` respectively.
+The legacy commands `objdictgen` and `objdictedit` are no longer available.
+The commands are available under `odg gen` and `odg edit` respectively.

 ## JSON schema